OfficeDev/office-js-docs-pr/docs/outlook/on-new-compose-events-walkthrough.md

     > [!NOTE]
     > If your add-in wasn't automatically sideloaded, then follow the instructions in [Sideload Outlook add-ins for testing](../outlook/sideload-outlook-add-ins-for-testing.md#sideload-manually) to manually sideload the add-in in Outlook.

-1. In Outlook on the web, create a new message.
+1. In Outlook on the web or on new Outlook on Windows (preview), create a new message.

     ![A message window in Outlook on the web with the subject set on compose.](../images/outlook-web-autolaunch-1.png)